openSUSE/news-o-o/_posts/2007-10-08-people-of-opensuse-christian-boltz.markdown

-#### If traveling through time was possible â€” when would we be most likely to meet you?
+#### If traveling through time was possible — when would we be most likely to meet you?

 I like the time we're in right now, but living on the Enterprise (TNG) and visiting other planets would be interesting also.